kensiprell/grails3-drools/README.md

 After the plugin is installed you will find a heavily commented [DroolsConfig.groovy](https://github.com/kensiprell/grails-drools/blob/master/src/templates/conf/DroolsConfig.groovy) in `grails-app/conf/` that you can use as a starting point for configuring your beans.
 When your application is compiled this file is parsed and `grails-app/conf/drools-context.xml` is created (or overwritten).
 For example, [DroolsTestConfig.groovy](https://github.com/kensiprell/grails-drools/blob/master/grails-app/conf/DroolsTestConfig.groovy) is the one used for plugin integration tests.

-#### BuildConfig.groovy
+#### gradle.properties

-There are two options that you can configure in your `grails-app/conf/BuildConfig.groovy`.
+There are two options that you can configure in your `gradle.properties` file.
 The defaults are shown below:

-    grails.plugin.drools.configurationType = "droolsConfigGroovy"
+    drooolsConfigurationType=droolsConfigGroovy
-    grails.plugin.drools.drlFileLocation = "src/rules"
+    droolsDrlFileLocation=src/rules

 ##### grails.plugin.drools.configurationType
 The option below will stop the plugin from overwriting `grails-app/conf/drools-context.xml`.
 This will allow you to edit the file manually without losing changes.